multicatch/multicatch/README.md

 ### Rust

+* [kafka-json-processor](https://github.com/multicatch/kafka-json-processor) - A processor that reads JSONs from Kafka topics, processes them and puts them in other selected Kafka topic.
 * [rubble-templates](https://github.com/multicatch/rubble-rs) - a templating engine in Rust indended to be used to interpolate text with custom extendable syntax.
 Published at [crates.io](https://crates.io/crates/rubble-templates).
 * [axxd](https://github.com/multicatch/axxd) - an axx file decryption tool.
 This tool can decrypt AxCrypt-encrypted files.